Nerodia sipedon (Linnaeus, 1758)

 Key Characters: Dark body bands anteriorly, blotches posteriorly; back scales strongly keeled; anal plate divided.

 Similar Species: Broad-banded Watersnake, juvenile Plain-bellied Watersnake, Cottonmouth, Copperhead.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: Four subspecies are currently recognized, but only two, Midland Watersnake, N. s. pleuralis (Cope, 1892) and Northern Watersnake, N. s. sipedon are known to occur in Illinois.